borkdude/re-find/README.md

 Copyright © 2018 Michiel Borkent

-Distributed under the MIT License.
+Distributed under the EPL License, same as Clojure.
 See LICENSE.